 Latinos Community Leaders Visit Congressional Offices to Share Support for LWCF, Underscore Importance of Permanent and Full Funding to Local Communities

 This week, 10 Latino leaders from HAF’s networks are visiting elected officials in Washington to share why the Land and Water Conservation Fund has been critical to their communities and why it deserves permanent full funding.
-In light of their trip, Maite Arce, Hispanic Access Foundation’s president and CEO, released the following statement encouraging Congress to take heed:

 United Nations Climate Report Emphasizes the Need for Action, Underscores Disproportionate Impact Felt by Latinos in the U.S.

 Today, the United Nations’ Intergovernmental Panel on Climate Change released its first ever stand-alone report regarding oceans and cryosphere, portions of the Earth’s surface where water is in solid form.
-In response to the report, which underscores that we will need to adapt to changes we can no longer avoid and act immediately to prevent catastrophic changes, Hispanic Access Foundation President and CEO Maite Arce released the following statement:

 Yesterday, the Environmental Protection Agency finalized the repeal of the 2015 Waters of the United States rule, which expanded the types of waterways that can receive federal protections under the Clean Water Act.